-On this day in 1779, Spain declares war on Great Britain, creating a de facto alliance with the Americans.
+On June 21, 1779, Spain declares war on Great Britain, creating a de facto alliance with the Americans.

 Spain’s King Charles III would not consent to a treaty of alliance with the United States.
 For one imperial power to encourage another imperial power’s colonies in revolt was a treacherous game, and he was unwilling to play.
 However, French Foreign Minister Charles Gravier, comte de Vergennes, managed to negotiate a treaty with Spain to join their war against the British.
 As the ally of the United States’ ally, Spain managed to endorse the revolt at a critical diplomatic distance.